 What Will I Find?

 The preserve is fortunate to have a variety of both historic and contemporary buildings on the property.
 The manor house contains the staff offices and is the home of the Visitor Center.
-One classroom is available for rental.
-A second classroom is under construction.
+Next to the Visitor Center you will find two classrooms — the Education Annex and the Carriage House.
 Also located on the property is an 1830’s log cabin and bank barn which are original to the farm property

 Designated as a Virginia State Treasure in 2016, the preserve consists of 695 acres of forests, successional fields, ponds (including a 1-acre catch-and-release fishing pond), and streams.
 The Goose Creek, a State Scenic River, flows for over two miles along the southern border of the property.
 There are 20 miles of mowed hiking trails.
 Preserve staff and volunteers strive to protect the natural habitats and wildlife populations of Banshee Reeks, to conduct and coordinate ecological, historical, and other scientific research (including numerous citizen science programs and projects), and to provide the public with an opportunity to enjoy and learn from this area.